artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 .. _edit-logo:

-Edit/remove an exisiting logo for an archival institution
+Edit/remove an existing logo for an archival institution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**To edit an exisiting logo:**
+**To edit an existing logo:**

 1. Navigate to the :term:`archival institution` you wish to edit.
 You can do this by :doc:`browsing <../access-content/browse>` or